microsoft/TypeScript-Handbook/pages/Interfaces.md

 Notice the given argument to `createSquare` is spelled *`colour`* instead of `color`.
 In plain JavaScript, this sort of thing fails silently.

-One could argue that this program is correctly typed, since the `width` properties are compatible, there's no `color` property present, and the extra `colour` property is insignificant.
+You could argue that this program is correctly typed, since the `width` properties are compatible, there's no `color` property present, and the extra `colour` property is insignificant.

-However, TypeScript is more opinionated here, and takes the stance that there's probably a bug in this code.
+However, TypeScript takes the stance that there's probably a bug in this code.
 Object literals get special treatment and undergo *excess property checking* when assigning them to other variables, or passing them as arguments.
 If an object literal has any properties that the "target type" doesn't have, you'll get an error.